 Who’s the BEST dentist for you?

+When searching for a new dentist the best recommendation is always one made by asking a family member or friend.
+This will help in giving you a little bit of background on what type of office it is, and whether or not other people are happy with this office.
+If you are new to an area and do not have a friend who can recommend someone to you, then go to your phone book and make a list of the dentists in your area.
 Your visit to the dentist should be pleasant and comfortable.
 You need to feel relaxed with your dental team in order to ensure that you can work together in maintaining a healthy happy smile.
 Take the time to ask around for a dental office that can meet your needs.

 Your dentist is trained to detect and treat many problems before you are even aware of them.
 The goal is prevention – prevent disease, decay and tooth loss.
 Your dentist can help you but only if you make the appointment.
 It all comes back to teamwork.
 Only you, your dentist and your hygienist can determine how often to make a visit, but most for most people, twice a year is sufficient.
 Checkups should not be a one-time event.
 They are necessary for regular assessments of the condition and the well being of your mouth.
-Check-up procedures vary with each dentist, but basically will contain: a review of dental and medical history, an overall examination of the mouth including oral cancer screening, a professional cleaning, possibly a fluoride treatment, and a general assessment of hygiene at home.
+Check-up procedures vary with each dentist but basically will contain: a review of dental and medical history, an overall examination of the mouth including oral cancer screening, a professional cleaning, possibly a fluoride treatment, and a general assessment of hygiene at home.
 Regular checkups are a MUST in the fight against gum disease.

 If you are a new patient, your dentist may recommend x-rays to check the current status of your mouth and to check for hidden problems.
-Upon your first visit to the dentist he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
+Upon your first visit to the dentist, he or she will usually take those x-rays that will be necessary to comprehensively assess your oral health.
 A full series of x-rays usually consists of 14 – 18 films.
-A Panoramic x-ray film showing a much greater areas of your jaw bones may be needed as well in order for your dentist to comfortably and competently examine you.
+A Panoramic x-ray film showing much greater areas of your jaw bones may be needed as well in order for your dentist to comfortably and competently examine you.
 Every six months or so your dentist may take a small series of x-rays consisting of four to six films.
 A six-month period is a long time in the life of a cavity and it is for this reason that a visit to the dentist every six months is so important.

-With the advances in computer aided dentistry, dentists can now provide patients the latest in diagnostic imaging.
+With the advances in computer-aided dentistry, dentists can now provide patients the latest in diagnostic imaging.
 Digital means a fraction of the traditional x-ray exposure yet provides greater image resolution and clarity.
 The results include more exact diagnosis, greater confidence in treatment and patient/staff protection.

 X-rays are an extremely useful and important diagnostic tool and can aid in preventing many major problems.
 The importance of routine thorough examinations by your dental team will do much to avoid major problems.